-At Maryland, Desonier has coached 30 All-ACC performers and a pair of All-Americans in the throwing events, the most recent of whom, Ruth Kura, ranked fourth nationally and 10th in the world.
-He has coached eight Terps throwers to appearances in NCAA regional meets.
+At Maryland, Desonier has coached 38 All-Conference performers and a pair of All-Americans in the throwing events, including Ruth Kura, who was ranked fourth nationally and 10th in the world.
+He has coached thirty-two throwers to appearances in NCAA regional meets since 2004.

-He resides in Gaithersburg with his wife, Sandra, and has a son, Joseph, and granddaughter, Riley.
+He resides in Gaithersburg with his wife, Sandra, and has a son, Joseph, and grandchildren, Riley, Ryan and Reece.